The Hajj

 The five-day pilgrimage to Mecca at the heart of Islam

-The 2026 Hajj began on May 25, with nearly two million Muslims converging on Mecca to perform the pilgrimage that Islam requires of every adult Muslim who is physically and financially able to make the journey at least once in a lifetime.
+Each year, during the Islamic month of Dhul Hijjah, millions of Muslims travel to Mecca to perform the Hajj, the pilgrimage that Islam requires of every adult Muslim who is physically and financially able to make the journey at least once in a lifetime.
 Hajj is the fifth of the five pillars of Islam, alongside the declaration of faith, daily prayer, charity, and fasting during Ramadan.
-The rituals unfold over five to six days across a small stretch of western Saudi Arabia: Mecca itself, the tent city of Mina, the plain of Arafat, and the open ground of Muzdalifah.
+The rituals unfold over five to six days across a small stretch of western Saudi Arabia: Mecca itself, the valley of Mina, the plain of Arafat, and the open ground of Muzdalifah.
 Each stage carries specific meaning within Islamic tradition.

 Ihram